-Keep in mind: This won’t work if leaders don’t actually listen.
+Is this really important?
+This won’t work if leaders don’t actually listen.
 Infamously, NASA learned this lesson in the most devastating manner.
 Remember the Challenger explosion and the famous O-rings?
 Despite repeated urgings to not launch from those who knew best, agency management — under pressure to deliver civilian space travel to justify cost overruns — ignored the warnings.
-We all remember the devastating consequences: the death of a crew of seven, which included teacher Christa McAuliffe, in a fiery explosion that set NASA back years.
 If only they had listened.

-The bottom-up communication style may require even more meetings, so make them productive for everyone.
-Mix it up a bit by employing a few techniques.
-I know business owners that require everyone to leave their department hats at the door and gather for the sake of the entire company.
+- Have everyone leave their department hats at the door and gather for the sake of the entire company.
 When everyone understands the challenges of every department, unity happens.
 And who knows who is going to have a good idea when discourse is encouraged?

-Some leaders I know even let employees vote on an issue, with the boss’s vote coming last — not for decision-making purposes (that is always the boss’s prerogative) but for a clear consensus of where people stand.
+- Let employees vote on an issue with the boss’s vote coming last.
+This isn’t for decision-making purposes (that is always the boss’s prerogative) but for ensuring a clear consensus of where people stand without swaying votes.
 Voting can also reduce “I told you so” recriminations whispered if a plan doesn’t work.

 - Take meetings out of the office.
 Camaraderie is essential in any well-run business and is built on trust and friendship.
 Shared experiences result in improved communication, increased efficiency, expanded trust and willingness to cooperate.